cupv/mux/README.md

 # Gorilla/Mux + Graceful Shuwdown

-This project is an HTTP API built using `mux`, following the Clean Architecture pattern with a PostgreSQL database.
+This project is an HTTP API built using `mux`, following the Clean Architecture pattern with a MySQL database.

 ## Features
 - **Mux Routing**: Uses `mux` for defining API routes.